-This beautiful mountain lodge is 3 bedrooms and can sleep up to 8, making it a great spot for larger groups.
+This 4100sq ft private retreat sits on 26 acres and can sleep up to 8, making it a great spot for larger groups.
 Located at the base of Alyeska, it’s the perfect spot for a winter ski trip or hiking in the summer.
-The home has in-floor heating and a steam sauna.
-There’s a large heated entrance dedicated to gear removal as well.

 From here you can hike the temperate rainforest via Tonsina Creek Trail, whale watch from the beach, kayak or take a boat out on the bay, and see the sea otters and seals swim around.
 This is just a glimpse of the fun you can have here, it’s really a nature lovers playground (like much of Alaska).